I Tried “Injectable Lip Balm” For My Chronically Dry Lips & I Have Thoughts

 Is injectable lip balm better than actual lip balm?

 The main problem with my chronically chapped lips is that applying lip balm feels like a full-time job.
-Glance into any bag I carry and you’ll spot at least three moisturizing lip balms, lip oils, or lip masks.
+Glance into any bag I carry and you’ll spot at least three moisturising lip balms, lip oils or lip masks.
 The appeal of injectable lip balm was smoother, more hydrated lips on tap.
-I also liked the idea because I want to wear lipstick more regularly, and usually, my lips are too chapped to take color that lasts.
+I also liked the idea because I want to wear lipstick more regularly, and usually, my lips are too chapped to take colour that lasts.

-“Lip balms, which you have to keep applying throughout the day, don’t really penetrate lips,” explains Dr. Hall.
+“Lip balms, which you have to keep applying throughout the day, don’t really penetrate lips,” says Dr Hall.
 “They act more as an occlusive to prevent hydration loss from the surface of lips, rather than introducing hydration back in.”
-Many lip balms may also contain irritating ingredients which can make dry skin worse, including menthol, essential oils, and fragrance.
-This injectable treatment tackles dehydration from the inside-out, adds Dr. Hall, and it uses different ingredients you may not find in lip balms.
+Many lip balms may also contain irritating ingredients which can make dry skin worse, including menthol, essential oils and fragrance.
+This injectable treatment tackles dehydration from the inside-out, adds Dr Hall, and it uses different ingredients you may not find in lip balms.
 “The hyaluronic acid especially helps to attract water,” she tells me.
 Essentially, this is touted as a longer-term solution for dry lips.

 AdvertisementADVERTISEMENT